 Best Compression Boots 2026: Compared Head-to-Head

-We compared the top pneumatic compression boots for recovery: Normatec 3, Therabody RecoveryAir Prime, and Air Relax Plus.
+We compared the top pneumatic compression boots for recovery: Normatec 3 and Therabody JetBoots Prime.
 Find the right fit for your recovery routine.

 Pneumatic compression boots use air chambers to sequentially squeeze your legs, mimicking the body’s natural circulation to flush metabolic waste and reduce swelling.
 Once found only in professional sports facilities and physical therapy clinics, they’ve become increasingly accessible for home use.

-We reviewed three leading compression systems to help you decide which one fits your recovery needs and budget.
+We reviewed the two leading compression systems to help you decide which one fits your recovery needs and budget.

 Our Top Picks